ProcessEight/mage-titans-uk-async-php-talk/SCRIPT.md

 Many of the PHP projects which support async programming use core PHP language features, so there is no magic or special extensions required.

-We're just using PHP in a different way.
+Remember this is the same PHP we are all used to - We're just using it in a different way.

 ## Slide 19